 The SPAB’s current conservation project at its post-mediaeval windmill at Kibworth Harcourt in Leicestershire has allowed archaeologists from Triskele Heritage to investigate well-over 200+ examples of historic graffiti found in this extraordinary building.
 The inscriptions relate to activity by former millers, craftspeople involved in repairs and visitors to the building, and a large percentage of the assemblage of markings is thought to be connected to apotropaic practices intended to ward off bad luck from the structure.
 Join buildings archaeologist James Wright as he outlines, explains and contextualises these exciting discoveries.

 James Wright is an award-winning buildings archaeologist.
 He has two decades professional experience of ferreting around in people’s cellars, hunting through their attics and digging up their gardens.
 He hopes to find meaningful truths about how ordinary and extraordinary folk lived their lives in the past.

-IT requirements: Please note that this is an online lecture and will be held via a webinar platform (Zoom).
-You will be sent instructions on how to join the session the day before the lecture.
+IT requirements: Please note that this is a recording of an online lecture.
+You will be sent instructions on how to access the recording in a booking confirmation email.
 To participate, all you need is an internet connection, and a laptop, computer or phone with the ability to play video and audio.